Last updated: 26 September 2023

 - “another compelling practical or compassionate reason” prevented you applying

 The Home Office guidance says that you will need to provide evidence of each reasonable grounds reason for missing the deadline.
 The evidence must explain the reason or reasons you could not apply and it must cover why you could not apply by the deadline as well as the entire time period since the deadline passed.
 The type of evidence that the Home Office prefers for this is similar to its general views on “good” evidence.
+It says that it is looking for ‘objectively verifiable evidence’ (which means very strong evidence) to support a late application.

 ACTION SECTION

-If you are making a late application to EUSS, you will need to provide good evidence to show why your application is late.
+If you are making a late application to EUSS, you will need to provide very good evidence to show why your application is late.
 Here are some actions you could take, depending on your circumstances:

 - Gather evidence such as a letter from a doctor, carer or other healthcare professional, to show your medical grounds or care needs